 Main image

 Or to put it another way, how can experts sense various fruits and spices in something which we would just describe as 'nice'?
-This article can explain and will help us all to enjoy more from wine tasting.
+This article can explain how to taste wine and will help us all to enjoy more from wine tasting.

 Let’s start with the burning question: